 The country is divided into six regions: New England, Mid Atlantic, the Southeast, the Midwest, the Southwest, and the West.

 It was in this region that much of the American Revolution was fought and the Declaration of Independence signed in Philadelphia on July 4, 1776.
 The Nation’s capitol, Washington D.C. is located here along the Potomac River.
 With numerous industrial areas, this region attracted millions of European immigrants and gave rise to some of the East Coast’s largest cities: New York, Baltimore, and Philadelphia.
 The climate in the northwest is humid with cool summers in the northernmost areas.
 Snow falls during the winter as the temperatures are regularly below freezing.
-Major geographical areas of the region include the Appalachian Mountains, Atlantic Ocean, Great Lakes and border with Canada to the north.
+Major geographical areas of the region include the Appalachian Mountains, Atlantic Ocean, Great Lakes and the border with Canada to the north.
 Much of the economy is based on industry, trade, commercial farming, and some commercial fishing.
 New York City is the most populated city in the United States.

-Southwest – Including Arizona, New Mexico, Oklahoma, and Texas the Southwest is known for its beautiful stark landscape of prairie and desert.
+Southwest – Including Arizona, New Mexico, Nevada, and Texas the Southwest is known for its beautiful stark landscape of prairie and desert.
 However, the geography of the Southwest is actually varied, made up of Coastal Plains, Great Plains, and the Rocky Mountains.
 The Southwest is drier than the adjoining Midwest in the weather.
 The population is less dense and, with strong Spanish-American and Native-American components, more ethnically varied than neighboring areas.
 Two major rivers flow through this region — the Rio Grande flows out of the Rocky Mountains, forming the border between the United States and Mexico; and the Colorado River flows through the Grand Canyon, falling more than 1,000 feet in elevation.
 Major geographical features include the southern Rocky Mountains, Colorado River, Grand Canyon, Carlsbad Caverns, Gulf of Mexico, and the Mexico border to the south.

-West – Home of rolling plains, high mountain peaks, the cowboy, and the pioneering spirit of the United States, this region includes Alaska, Colorado, California, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.
+West Coast – Home of rolling plains, high mountain peaks, and deserts, this region includes Alaska, California, Hawaii, Oregon, and Washington.
 This diverse region ranges from endless wilderness to barren desert, coral reefs to Arctic tundra, and Hollywood to great national parks.
 Along the Pacific coast is a series of low mountain ranges and much of the Pacific Northwest coast is inhabited by some of the densest vegetation outside of the Tropics, and also the tallest trees in the world (the Redwoods).
 Alaska also features rugged mountains as well as river valleys and much of Hawaii’s landscape is dominated by volcanic topography.
 The west is home to the highest place in the United States – Denali (Mt.
 McKinley) at 20,320 feet and the lowest place at Death Valley with an elevation of 282 feet below sea level.